kenneyhe2/8-git-commands-you-should-know-3087083/README.md

+# Use Safari browser is you have service worker error in Github codespace

 # 8 Git Commands You Should Know
 This is the repository for the LinkedIn Learning course 8 Git Commands You Should Know.
 The full course is available from [LinkedIn Learning][lil-course-url].